Willie Lumpkin: Marvel Comics

-Lee and artist Jack Kirby then introduced their comic book version of Willie Lumpkin in Fantastic Four #11 (Feb.
-1963).
-The comic book Lumpkin is depicted as significantly older than in the comic strip, though the character's good nature was retained, as were references to his past as a mailman in Glenville, which the comic book placed in Nebraska.
+Lee then introduced the comic book version of Willie Lumpkin in Fantastic Four #11 (Feb.
+1963), featuring art by Jack Kirby.
+The comic book Lumpkin is depicted as significantly older than in the comic strip, though the character's good nature was retained, as were references to his past as a mail carrier in Glenville, which the comic book placed in Nebraska.

 In his first comic book appearance, Lumpkin is represented as having befriended the Fantastic Four, to whom he makes regular fan mail deliveries at their Baxter Building headquarters in New York City.
 He half-jokingly requests to join the team on the grounds that he has the "power" to wiggle his ears.

 Lumpkin appeared in his own solo feature in Marvel Comics Presents #18 (May 1989).
-In this parody of A Christmas Carol, he is visited by the Ghost of Christmas Past, who had intended to haunt cantankerous Spider-Man nemesis J. Jonah Jameson but couldn't find his address.
+In this parody of A Christmas Carol, he is visited by the Ghost of Christmas Past who had intended to haunt cantankerous Spider-Man nemesis J. Jonah Jameson, but couldn't find his address.
 The story concludes with the normally amiable postman deciding he hates Christmas.

 Fictional character biography

-In Marvel Comics, Willie Lumpkin serves as the postal worker mailman whose Manhattan route includes the joint home and office of the superhero group the Fantastic Four.
+In Marvel Comics, Willie Lumpkin serves as the mail carrier whose Manhattan route includes the joint home and office of the superhero group the Fantastic Four.
 On occasion he falls into the danger that typically surrounds the adventuring heroes.
 Examples include a story in which he is forced to spend Christmas Eve locked in a closet while the Fantastic Four fight the Super-Skrull, or when he helped to save the team from the Mad Thinker.
 This incident involved Reed's trust in Lumpkin; he had hired the mailman to manipulate the machinery as part of a safety routine.

-Later Lumpkin is mind-controlled into accessing Doctor Doom's time machine by a minion of Immortus.
+Later, Lumpkin is mind-controlled into accessing Doctor Doom's time machine by a minion of Immortus.
 An alien Skrull also impersonates him in another story to infiltrate the Fantastic Four's headquarters.

+Willie Lumpkin was visited by the Ghost of Christmas Past who couldn't find the address to J. Jonah Jameson.
+This incident led to Willie disliking Christmas.

 He also briefly dated Peter Parker's Aunt May.
 When May briefly appeared to have died, Lumpkin grieved and was seen to befriend a new companion named Doreen Greenwald.

 Lumpkin has since retired, and his niece Wilhemina "Billie" Lumpkin has taken his position as the Fantastic Four's mail carrier.